Converting natural gas to propane or propane to natural gas is the same processes by installing new orifices.

 Modine 53080 Gas to LP Conversion Kit for 100K BTU

-- Turn the gas and the power off to the unit.
+- Turn the gas and power off the unit.

 - Locate the orifices/jets and with the correct size wrench remove them.